matthew-so/EvalAI/docs/source/configuration.md

 - **blocked_emails_domains**: A list of domains not allowed to participate in the challenge.
 Leave blank if everyone is allowed to participate. (e.g. `["domain1.com", "domain2.org", "domain3.in"]` Participants with these email domains will not be allowed to participate.)

+- **banned_email_ids**: A list of email addresses whose teams are banned from competing in the challenge.
+Leave blank if everyone is allowed to participate. (e.g. teams containing at least one participant with one of these emails would not be allowed to participate: `["banneduser1@banned.edu", "banned_user2@banned.edu"]`)

 - **leaderboard**:
   A leaderboard for a challenge on EvalAI consists of following subfields: